chess-equality/SourceMarker-Alpha/README.md

 ## Description

 <!-- Plugin description -->
 SourceMarker is a JetBrains-based plugin which implements Feedback-Driven Development (continuous feedback) technology via integration with [Apache SkyWalking](https://github.com/apache/skywalking).
-SourceMarker can be used to help debug and prevent runtime issues by providing contextualized behavior about your source code throughout development.
+SourceMarker can be used to help debug and prevent production runtime issues by providing contextualized behavior about your source code throughout development.
 <!-- Plugin description end -->

 ## Features